slatedocs/slate/source/includes/_introduction.md

 * This concludes a Tick in the Messaging Lifecycle.
 * The School Actor will not continue processing another Update Request before its current one has been satisfactorily processed by all Applications, or before it has exhausted all other available means to repair the inconsistencies.
 * There may be a maximum number of retries allowed for a given Update Request.
-After the number of retries has been exhausted, the Update Request will be flagged for human review.
+After the number of retries threshold has been reached, the Update Request will be flagged for human review.
 * Future expansions plans may include a heartbeat / throughput monitoring system here.